Persecution of Uyghurs in China: Organ harvesting allegations and concerns

 Ethan Gutmann states that organ harvesting from prisoners of conscience became prevalent when members of the Uyghur ethnic group were targeted in security crackdowns and "strike hard campaigns" during the 1990s.
 According to Gutmann, organ harvesting from Uyghur prisoners dropped off by 1999 with members of the Falun Gong religious group overtaking the Uyghurs as a source of organs.

 In the 2010s, concerns about organ harvesting from Uyghurs resurfaced.
 According to a unanimous determination by the China Tribunal in May 2020, China has persecuted and medically tested Uyghurs.
-Its report expressed concerns that Uyghurs were vulnerable to being subject to organ harvesting but did not yet have evidence of its occurrence.
+Its report expressed concerns that Uyghurs were vulnerable to being subjected to organ harvesting but did not yet have evidence of its occurrence.
 In November 2020, Gutmann told RFA that a former hospital in Aksu, China, which had been converted into a Xinjiang internment camp, would allow local officials to streamline the organ harvesting process and provide a steady stream of harvested organs from Uyghurs.
-In a December 2020 Haaretz article, Gutmann stated he believed at least 25,000 people were being killed in Xinjiang for their organs each year, claiming that "fast lanes" had been created for the movement of organs in local airports and crematoria had recently built in the province in order to more easily dispose of victims' bodies.
+In a December 2020 Haaretz article, Gutmann stated he believed at least 25,000 people were being killed in Xinjiang for their organs each year, claiming that "fast lanes" had been created for the movement of organs in local airports, and crematoria had recently been built in the province in order to more easily dispose of victims' bodies.

 In 2020, a Chinese woman alleged that Uyghurs were killed to provide halal organs for primarily Saudi customers.
 She also alleged that in one such instance in 2006, 37 Saudi clients received organs from killed Uyghurs at the Department of Liver Transplantation of Tianjin Taida Hospital.
 Dr. Enver Tohti, a former oncology surgeon in Xinjiang, thought the allegation was credible.

 In June 2021, the Special Procedures of the United Nations Human Rights Council voiced concerns over having "received credible information that detainees from ethnic, linguistic or religious minorities may be forcibly subjected to blood tests and organ examinations such as ultrasound and x-rays, without their informed consent; while other prisoners are not required to undergo such examinations."
 The press release stated that UN's human rights experts "were extremely alarmed by reports of alleged 'organ harvesting' targeting minorities, including Falun Gong practitioners, Uyghurs, Tibetans, Muslims and Christians, in detention in China."

 In July 2025, the Xinjiang Health Commission announced plans to expand the region's organ transplant centers from three to nine by 2030.
 Human rights experts and medical professionals expressed concerns, noting that Xinjiang's organ donation rate is 0.69 per million people, well below the national average of 4.6.